51073 Class 119 Driving Motor Brake Composite

 The late 2010's saw DMU running reduced at the Ecclesbourne Valley Railway, which meant 51073/50599 started to be used less frequently due to the set's unusual layout and low capacity.

-In March 2020 at the annual railcar gala 51073 was used for the final time, being taken out of service after the event for bodywork repairs and a repaint.
+In March 2020 at the annual railcar gala 51073 was used at the EVR for the final time, being taken out of service after the event for bodywork repairs and a repaint.

 Unfortunately the Covid pandemic severely affected the railway and the ability to undertake the overhauls programme and 51073 was one of the victims.
 Although mechanically fully servicable, the bodywork degredation prevented the vehicle from any further use and there was no resource available for rectification.
 Some three and a half years of storage followed, during which time the railway continued to review the need for such a large resident DMU fleet.
 51073's low seating capacity potentially made it a less desirable vehicle.